Hardness of monadic second-order formulae over succinct graphs: Discussion and Future work

 \section{Discussion and Future work}

+From the proof of Theorem~\ref{t:succinct}, one can get convinced that the hardness result remains true for even more restricted classes of graphs: for example, when the clique decomposition itself can be succinctly represented, and is very close to a path.
+We could also generalize without difficulty the result from MSO to CMSO, where the signature is extented to include predicates for cardinality of sets modulo some integer.
+This is because this extension does not make the number of types grow infinite.
+Actually, the proofs could work for classes, further than MSO, that involve saturation and tools to glue.

 One could consider different parametrizations of \textsc{Succinct-}$\phi$.
-Let us first point out that parametrization by the size or quantification rank of the formula fails.
+Let us first point out that parametrization by the size or quantification rank of the formulae fails.
 The formula $\exists x: E(x,x)$ expresses the property: ``the graph has at least one loop'' (or the transition graph has at least one fixed point, in terms of automata networks).
 That question is \NP-hard: given an instance $S$ of SAT, produce a succinct graph representation $(2^{|S|},C)$ with labels on $|S|$ bits that evaluates it on $S$; if it finds ``true'', then the only edge is to itself; if it finds ``false'', then the only edge is to the lexicographic next label (cyclically).
-The formula above is virtually the smallest possible by any reasonable parameterization of logic formulae, so there is no hope to get fixed-parameter tractability if the parameter concerns the formula.
-Moreover, in this reduction, every (succinctly represented) graph produced is either a huge cycle or a sequence of paths ending in loops.
-This implies that they all have treewidth~$2$, so parameterization by the treewidth of graphs also fails: we have \NP-difficulty even when the treewidth is guaranteed to be at most~$2$.
+The formula above is virtually the smallest possible, according to to any reasonable parameterization of logic formulae, so there is no hope to get fixed-parameter tractability if the parameter concerns the formula.
+Moreover, as pointed in Theorem~\ref{thm:main}, parameterization by the cliquewidth of graphs also fails: we have \NP- or \coNP-hardness even when the cliquewidth is guaranteed to be at most~$2$.

 Another relevant parameter, when taking the automata networks point of view, is the size of the alphabets $Q_v$ used at each automaton.
-For instance, as it is usually the case in the automata networks literature, one could consider MSO model checking on transition graphs of automata networks where all nodes share the same alphabet of size $q$.
-These must have $q^n$ vertices, for some integer $n$.
-Our reduction in Lemma~\ref{lem:sat} fails in this settings, as it produces transition graphs ($\SGR{N,C}$) whose number of vertices may not be a power of $q$.
-We do not know whether our main theorem holds for a fixed alphabet, but it is interesting to note that some formulae become trivial when fixing the alphabet: for instance, a formula asking that each configuration belong to a cycle of length two has no model with a ternary alphabet.
+The natural requirement that all automata hold the same alphabet $Q$ introduces additional arithmetical constraints (the number of vertices must be a power of $|Q|$).
+For example, a cw-nontrivial formula asking that each configuration belong to a cycle of length $2$ becomes trivial for ternary-alphabet automata networks.
+This point of view is adopted in \cite{rice-ban}.